Skip to Main Content

 Wildfire smoke is dangerous and hazardous to your health, and the risks are even greater this year.

-As of July, wildfires had scorched nearly 4.7 million acres across the U.S., according to the National Interagency Fire Center.
-That’s more than two and half times the acreage burned during the same period in 2021.
+So far in 2023, wildfires had scorched nearly 2 million acres across the U.S., according to the National Interagency Fire Center.
+To the north in Canada, they're experiencing the worst wildfire season on record with tens of thousands of people being driven out of their homes.
 Those raging wildfires can create hazardous air-quality conditions across the country, including the Pacific Northwest.

 As wildfire season continues to heat up, there are ways to protect you and your family from its dangerous effects.